gmawdo/SignalCalculus/README.md

 Investigatory repo looking for generic interpretation mechanism across ad hoc and derived signals.

 # Signals for Point Clouds
-This contains English descriptions of the structure of RedHawk, and explanations and plots of signals.
+This contains English descriptions of the structure of signal representations, and explanations and plots of signals.
 We can't store the pictures on github.

 # Lasmaster
 This name used to be given to a module, the code is restructured into a package.
 It contains several modules: